-Please note the maximum amount of time away from a 2-week elective for any reason in order to be considered complete is 3 days (including statutory holidays).
+Please note the maximum amount of time away from a 2-week elective for any reason, in order to be considered complete, is 2 days (including statutory holidays).
+Please note that certain electives and shift-based electives may not permit leave.
 One-week electives can be counted towards the total number; however, they cannot be combined with a week of vacation and count as 2 weeks of electives.
 No time off is permitted during 1-week electives, and therefore, they are not offered on weeks with statutory holidays.